KevinKTK/med-ip-forge/README.md

 4.  **Database Setup (Supabase):**
     Ensure your Supabase database has the `artists`, `projects`, and `patents` tables configured with the correct schema, including the columns discussed during development (e.g., `status`, `filing_date`, `patent_number`, `ip_asset_address`, `ip_asset_chain` as `text`, `date`, `text`, `text`, `integer` respectively).

     - You might need to run database migrations or manually create tables if starting from scratch.
-Refer to `src/scripts/seedDatabase.ts` for expected data structure.
+Refer to `src/scripts/createTables.sql` for expected data structure

 5.  **Seed the Database (Optional but Recommended):**
-    To populate your local database with mock data for testing:
+    To populate your Supabase database with mock data for testing:
     ```bash
-    npm run seed-database
-    # or
-    yarn seed-database
+     npx tsx src/scripts/seedDatabase.ts
     ```

 ### Running the Application